influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/nodejs.md

 {{% /code-tabs %}}
 {{% code-tab-content %}}

-The example below creates an authorization with the Javascript client library in four steps:
+The example below uses the JavaScript client library to create an authorization in the following steps:

 1. Instantiates the `InfluxDB` client as `influxdb`
 2. Instantiates the Authorizations client with the `influxdb` configuration